IBM-ICP-CoC/ICP-311-Install/docs/index.md

 - icp-docker-18.03.1_x86_64.bin

 !!! note
-    If you are an IBM'er, you can download the install files from the [Software Sellerrs Workplace](https://w3-03.ibm.com/software/xl/download/ticket.wss).
+    If you are an IBM'er, you can download the install files from the <a href="https://w3-03.ibm.com/software/xl/download/ticket.wss" target="_blank">Software Sellers Workplace</a>.

     You will need to log in and do a search for **_IBM Cloud Private 3.1.1_**.
     The package assembly you need to look for is: **IBM Cloud Private Installation Packages eAssembly  (CJ4MTEN)**